georgexyz19/inkscapetutorial.org/content/posts/extension14_paths.md

 ```

-It is easy to create a `Path` element from composing class object.
+It is easy to create a `Path` element from composing class objects.
-Here is an example to create a similar bezier curve as shown above and
+Here is an example to create a similar Bezier curve as shown above and
 add it to a drawing in memory.

 ```